konkret-wallet/konkret-wallet/docs/QA_Guide.md

 Steps to mark a full pass of QA complete.

-- Browsers: Opera, Chrome, Firefox, Edge.
+- Browsers: Chromium, Firefox, Konform Browser, Tor Browser, Edge.
-  - Use the Chrome build for all Chromium-derived browsers (e.g. Opera and Edge)
 - OS: Ubuntu, Mac OSX, Windows
-- Load older version of MetaMask and attempt to simulate updating the extension.
+- Load older version of the extension and attempt to simulate updating the extension.
 - Open Developer Console in background and popup, inspect errors.
 - Watch the state logs
   - Transactions (unapproved txs -> rejected/submitted -> confirmed)